Work Here?

 2014

 Chainalysis provides tools and services for investigating and ensuring compliance in the cryptocurrency space.
 Their products help law enforcement agencies, regulators, and businesses identify and prevent illegal activities involving digital currencies.
-The company offers subscription-based software solutions that deliver actionable intelligence and analytics, allowing clients to maintain the integrity of their financial operations.
+The company offers subscription-based software solutions that deliver actionable intelligence and analytics to its clients, allowing them to maintain the integrity of their financial operations.
 Unlike many competitors, Chainalysis focuses specifically on building trust in blockchain technology by promoting transparency and security in cryptocurrency transactions.

 Help us improve and share your feedback!
 Did you find this helpful?